Getting your Trinity Audio player ready...

 Think Swing Sequence

-How to Hit the Driver Straight (Do you Really Want to Hit it Straight)?
+How to Hit the Driver Straight (Do you Want to Hit it Straight)?

 Implementing the guidelines above, will help the golfers to hit that driver straighter and consistently.
 Nevertheless, the straight shot in golf is also the hardest to hit on every drive.